 And light did abound in Edwardian homes, from décor, the physical introduction of electricity into domestic architecture, as well as from the tendency for floor plates to be broader but shallower.
 This allowed the incorporation of more – and larger windows – as well as the removal of the heavy draperies on both doors and windows common during Victorian times.

 Ceiling heights were lower than Victorian dwellings, often nine feet rather than the ten to twelve feet of Victorian architecture, but given these rooms were often wider they remained visually well-proportioned and balanced.
-In grander larger houses, central heating was provided by a coal or coke fired boiler, usually in the cellar.
-Houses might have either forced air systems or hot water cast iron radiators to distribute heat throughout a house.
+In grander larger houses, central heating was provided by coal or coke fired boiler, usually in the cellar.
+Houses might have either forced-air systems or hot water cast iron radiators to distribute heat throughout a house.
 In the case of hot water radiators, it usually used a thermo-siphon rather than a pumped system.
-Below is an detail of a forced air heating cover.
+Below is a detail of a forced-air heating cover.

-Broad pocket French doors are not uncommon in Edwardian houses - often separating the foyer from the sitting room, as well as between the sitting and dining rooms - with or without beveled glass depending on the affluence of the owner.
-For instance, in my current Gracious Manse On Markham Street In The Coveted Palmerston Pocket - which is showcased in most of these photos - you’ll notice that the pocket doors have beveled glass, which creates a sense of height, keeping the light from being static.
+Broad pocket French doors are not uncommon in Edwardian houses – often separating the foyer from the sitting room, as well as between the sitting and dining rooms – with or without beveled glass depending on the affluence of the owner.
+For instance, in my past listing, Gracious Manse On Markham Street In The Coveted Palmerston Pocket, which is showcased in most of these photos – you’ll notice that the pocket doors have beveled glass, which creates a sense of height, keeping the light from being static.